 ‘Ruth Malone displays determined focus’.
 She is 'attentive, knowledgeable and always thorough.
 She tirelessly works to execute to our needs whilst continuously improving regular business processes.
 She strives to foster close relationships with her business colleagues.
 Ruth’s range and depth of financial crime risk knowledge are second to none’.Legal 500 2021

-Ruth has deep institutional knowledge as a result of her fulfilment of an in-house role at a global financial institution.
-In that role, she advised on financial crime risk management-related issues arising from investigations conducted by the bank’s independent skilled person and a deferred prosecution agreement.
+Ruth has deep institutional knowledge as a result of her secondment to an in-house role with a leading international bank from 2018-2021.
+In that role, she advised the bank on a global regulatory investigation conducted by the bank’s independent skilled person and arising out of a deferred prosecution agreement relating to financial crime risk and compliance.

 Ruth joined Mayer Brown in 2001.